lsaltz/Robot_Programming/README.md

 AutoSuite, Robot, and OI were a collaboration with another programmer on The Highlanders.

-The complete robot project can be found under 2019-Gravastar.
+The complete robot project can be found under the repository 2019-Gravastar.